Image

 c 160r

 The C-160 is much bigger than the Caribou, but still the tail may put you on the wrong track to proper identification.
-This has no cruciform shape though and the main gear retracts in pods along the bottom of the fuselage.
+The tail has no cruciform shape though and the main gear retracts in pods along the bottom of the fuselage.

 Quiet Short-Haul Research Aircraft